mikekaprielian/ffmpeg-build/README.md

 Enjoy! :-)

-If ffmpeg keeps saying packages not found while trying to compile use the following commands.
-This needs to be done everytime you restart your computer.
+### If ffmpeg keeps saying packages not found while trying to compile use the following commands.
+This needs to be done everytime you restart your computer:

-export PATH="/usr/local/cuda/bin:/root/ffmpeg-build-static-binaries:$PATH"
+ * export PATH="/usr/local/cuda/bin:/root/ffmpeg-build-static-binaries:$PATH"
-export PKG_CONFIG_PATH="/root/ffmpeg-build-static-binaries/lib/pkgconfig"
+ * export PKG_CONFIG_PATH="/root/ffmpeg-build-static-binaries/lib/pkgconfig"